justeeson/cse3902/SuperMario/README.txt

 Z : Jump

-X : Shoot fireball when mario is in Fire Mode.
+X : Runing in the other state.
+Shoot fireball when mario is in Fire Mode.

-Q = Quit program.
+Q = Quit game.

-R = Reset program.
+R = Reset the Mario to the start position.

 Note:
 	There are alot of warnings with similarities.
 There are similar warning repeated in the same class because the